oldschoolgg/obdocs/minions.md

 Click [here](https://i.imgur.com/iJuoDbb.png) for **Cooking** XP rates.

 ## Crafting
-You can train Crafting with the `+craft` command.
+You can train Crafting with the `+tan` and `+craft` command.
 For example, `+craft 100 leather gloves`.
-To start training Crafting, you will probably want to first kill cows for cowhide, then turn the cowhide into leather using `+craft leather`, then craft leather gloves from those.
+To start training Crafting, you will probably want to first kill cows for cowhide, then turn the cowhide into leather using `+tan leather`, then craft leather gloves from those.
 Alternatively, you can also buy these items from our grand-exchange channel.

 To see all the items you can craft, check the [Crafting Wiki Page](https://oldschool.runescape.wiki/w/Crafting) - most of the items are in the bot, with the exact same level and item requirements.